TheSharks/WildBeast/README.md

 ---

-"Discord", "Discord App", and any associated logos are registered trademarks of Hammer & Chisel, inc.
+"Discord", "Discord App", and any associated logos are registered trademarks of Discord, inc.